Robert and Michelle King: Personal life

 Robert attended Archbishop Mitty High School and Westmont College.
 Robert is of Irish and Italian descent.

-Robert King met Michelle Stern in 1983 when as a senior at UCLA she worked part-time at FrontRunners athletic shoe store.
+Robert King and Michelle Stern met in 1983 when as a senior at UCLA she worked part-time at FrontRunners athletic shoe store.
 The couple married in 1987.
 They have one daughter, Sophia.
 A Catholic, he often attends Mass with The Good Fight lead actress Christine Baranski.

 Career

 Robert began his career writing the science fiction horror film The Nest (1988), and co-wrote Phantom of the Mall: Eric's Revenge, Under the Boardwalk and Bloodfist (all 1989).
 Robert continued to write feature films throughout the 1990s, including Clean Slate, Speechless, Cutthroat Island and Red Corner.
 He directed the comedy film Principal Takes a Holiday in 1998.
 He co-wrote and directed Angels in the Infield (2000).
 He co-wrote and produced Vertical Limit.

 Robert and Michelle King co-created and co-produced the short-lived drama series In Justice in 2006.
 They co-created a second, far more successful, legal drama series, The Good Wife, which ran for seven seasons from 2009 to 2016 on CBS.
 Aside from the pilot episode, they co-wrote the episodes "Stripped", "Unorthodox", "Hi", and twelve other episodes.

 Robert and Michelle King also created and produced the comedy thriller drama series BrainDead, which aired on CBS on June 13, 2016, through October 17, 2016 before it was cancelled.
 The couple then returned to their The Good Wife spin-off The Good Fight as showrunners.
 More recently, the King Size Productions company signed an overall deal with CBS Studios.

-In September 2019 their horror thriller series Evil began airing on CBS.
+Their first horror series Evil began airing on CBS on September 26, 2019.
+After one season, the series moved to Paramount +, and ended on its fourth season.

+Their second horror series The Bite premiered on May 21, 2021, on Spectrum Originals.

+The Kings co-created another Good Wife spin-off, Elsbeth, which premiered on CBS on April 4, 2024.

+Their latest work is Cupetino which is set to premiere on CBS on October 8, 2026.